Actions of Law Enforcement Officers

 Investigating:

-Second Investigation Department (for the investigation of cybercrimes and crimes in the field of high technologies) of the First Investigation Department of the Department for the Investigation of Particularly Important Cases of the Main Investigation Department of the Investigative Committee of the Investigative Committee of the Russian Federation for the Republic of Crimea and the city of Sevastopol
+Second Investigative Department (for Investigating Cyber and High-Tech Crimes) of the First Department for Investigating Especially Important Cases of the Main Investigative Department of the Investigative Committee of the Russian Federation for the Republic of Crimea and the City of Sevastopol

 Articles of Criminal Code of Russian Federation: